 The different types

 First, you need to get acquainted with the different whisky available on the market, and the best way to do that is to divide them according to nationality.

 Probably the most famous whiskey in the world is Scotch whisky, or Scotch.
 Aged at least three years in oak barrels and made mostly out of distilled Barley, Scotch whisky is a synonym for strength and uniqueness in the whisky arena.

 Scotch can be divided into single malts and blended Scotch, the former is distilled from malted barley in a single distillery, and the latter is a blend of different types of whisky.
-Scotch is characterized by an earthy flavour and opulent aroma.
+Scotch is characterized by an earthy flavor and opulent aroma.

 Then you have the American whiskies: Rye, Tennessee, and Bourbon.
 Rye is distilled from, you guessed it, 51% rye and Tennessee is the same, only it’s filtered through charcoal to give it its unique, soft and well-rounded flavor, while bourbon is 51% corn and is uniquely sweet and smoky due to the charred oak.

 Irish whisky is a light-bodied, smooth, and mostly bitter liquor, aged at least three years.
 It’s excellent for sipping over a conversation.

 Finally, Canadian whisky, also called brown vodka, is a plain, smooth drink that is a good choice for novices; however, you will rarely witness a gentleman drinking one.

 Every brand of whisky has its own alcohol value, giving its unique taste note.
 You’ll notice two types of measurements depending on the brand and its origin, either in percentages or proof.
 Percentages are simple enough to understand, but proof can be tricky to figure out if you’re new to drinking whisky.